 Illuminate your space properly

 Use lighting strategically in your space.
 Create different spaces within the same room by using different lighting fixtures.
 Use table lamps and swing arm sconces to create more intimate areas.
 I’m a fan of the Restoration Hardware and Arteriors collections.
 The variety of styles and finishes are a big advantage of their collections.
 Use a statement pendant or chandelier to set the tone of the room and give it scale and impact.
 I love vintage pieces from Serge Mouille or DCW Editions Paris.
 They make a statement without being overpowering or trendy.
 Don’t be afraid to layer your lighting – recessed for utility, pendants for drama and table lamps and wall sconces for more reading and work.

 Enhance your space with colour

-If you’re not ready to put it all out there in your main living space, try going bold in a smaller, private space first – a bath, guest room, etc. Perfect your style with each room.
+If you’re not ready to put it all out there in your main living space with Modern Victorian design, try going bold in a smaller, private space first – a bath, guest room, etc. Perfect your style with each room.
 The more you practice, the more you fine-tune your style.
 I always recommend clients try to perfect their style in a guest bath or half bath.
-It’s a space you don’t have to see everyday.
+It’s a space you don’t have to see every day.
 This is key because you’ll react to it on separate occasions rather than once a day, i.e. a bedroom which you likely only see when you wake up or go to bed.
 Go crazy, take big risks and have fun.
 If it’s work in progress and you’re not loving it, you can always close the door and deal with it at a later date.
 Additionally, bold choices make big impacts when used in small spaces.
 It’s easier to take it all in when your eyes have the opportunity to see the totality of the design all at once.